Colette Grinevald

 Colette Grinevald (born 1947) is a French linguist.
+She is professor emeritus at the University of Lyon.

+Career

-She earned her PhD from Harvard University in 1975 and joined the newly created Linguistics department at the University of Oregon in 1977.
+Grinevald earned her PhD from Harvard University in 1975 and joined the newly created Linguistics department at the University of Oregon in 1977.
 Grinevald has written grammars of Jakaltek Popti' and Rama and advocates for endangered languages.
 She contributed to UNESCO's language vitality criteria developed in 2003.
 Grinevald serves on Sorosoro's scientific board.

 Life

 Grinevald grew up in Algiers, in what was then French Algeria.
 She had recurrent tuberculosis as a young child.
 She married William Craig, then a medical student, while studying in Boston.
 The couple later divorced.
 Grinevald's children Matthias Craig and Guillaume Craig started a non-profit organization, Blue Energy.